-CVA MOA and Central Systems ISAE (UK) 3000 Opinion (Assurance Conclusion)
+ISAE (UK) 3000 Opinion Audit (Assurance Conclusion)

-KPMG LLP, as the BSC Auditor for the year ending 31 March 2023, will provide the BSC Audit Report which contains a reasonable assurance conclusion based opinion based on Settlement calculations and allocations over CVA MOA and Central Systems, with respect to the Balancing and Settlement Code and Code Subsidiary Documents.
+KPMG LLP, as the BSC Auditor for the year ending 31 March 2024, will provide the BSC Audit Report which contains a reasonable assurance conclusion opinion over the Settlement calculations and allocations at CVA MOAs and Central Systems with respect to the Balancing and Settlement Code and Code Subsidiary Documents.
 References to the BSC Assurance Conclusion in this 'BSC Audit Approach Document' relate to the KPMG Assurance Conclusion which forms part of the 'BSC Audit Report' and references to the 'BSC Audit Engagement' are to the Assurance work we are performing.

-The Assurance Conclusion for the year ending 31 March 2023 will be in respect of Settlement Runs (as defined in Section U2.3.1a of the Balancing and Settlement Code) processed in the year ended 31 March 2023.
+The Assurance Conclusion for the year ending 31 March 2024 will be in respect of Settlement Runs (as defined in Section U2.3.1a of the Balancing and Settlement Code) processed in the year ended 31 March 2024.
 Given that Settlement Runs occurring during the audit period are considered, errors identified may have arisen from Settlement Days spanning a 26 month period (approximately).